 The school understands that snacks can be an important part of the diet of young people and can contribute positively towards a balanced diet.
+We aim to be as nut free as possible.
+No foods containing nuts are served in food made by our catering team are a nut free school and children are not allowed to fetch in products containing nuts.

 The school discourages the consumption of snacks high in fat and sugar at break-time.
+This is monitored by staff on duty.

 All children from FS1 to Y2 receive a piece of fruit every day as part of the fruit scheme available to schools.
-The children also receive milk in FS1 and FS2.
+The children also receive milk in FS1 and FS2 until they are 5 years old.